Allyx Therapeutics

 Grant in 2023

 Barrett Technology, LLC, established in 1990 and located in Newton, Massachusetts, specializes in the design and manufacture of advanced robotic manipulators.
-The company has developed pioneering technology that enhances the flexibility of articulated arms and hands, positioning itself as a leader in the field.
-Barrett's innovative manipulators have earned recognition, including a place in the Guinness Book of World Records, for their superior capabilities.
-The company's products offer exceptional versatility, making them suitable for a wide range of applications across various industries.
+The company has pioneered technology that enhances flexibility in articulated arms and hands, positioning itself as a leader in this field.
+Renowned for its innovative solutions, Barrett Technology earned recognition in the Guinness Book of World Records for its advanced manipulator technology.
+The company offers a high degree of versatility, catering to a wide range of applications across various industries.

 Sapphiros is a private equity growth and expansion firm founded in 2021 and based in Massachusetts.
 The company specializes in investing in growth-stage diagnostic companies, emphasizing innovative and patient-centric technologies.
 Its portfolio includes a diverse range of capabilities, such as advanced sample collection methods, next-generation diagnostics, computational biology, and printed electronics.
 By focusing on these areas, Sapphiros aims to enhance the global accessibility of essential diagnostic results for consumers, thereby contributing to advancements in healthcare and diagnostic-related innovations.